Can a social media influencer make it big?

 A relatively new risk with particular social media platforms does not involve the possible termination of an account.
 Instead, the risk is financial, to wit, the platform in question makes changes to its policies that result in a significant drop in your earnings.

 YouTube is the perfect example.
-Many vloggers have long made excellent incomes based on advertisements shown during their videos.
+Many a social media influencer has made an excellent income based on advertisements shown during their videos.
 In 2017, YouTube unilaterally issued a new policy that says users can only monetize videos once they have 10,000 views.
 The site also cut ad revenues issued to YouTube content providers as much as 60 percent in some cases.
 While these individuals did not have their accounts terminated, the income loss was nearly as painful.

 Okay, now you’re concerned.
 Is there a solution to these potential risks?
 Yes and no. In a perfect world, you would read the terms and conditions of each social media site you use and comply with every single clause.
 Such an outcome is as realistic as you and I both driving 55 on the freeway.